-- The Continue button (++), to continue debugging a method after stopping at a breakpoint - The Step button ( Lp ), to step forward in a method - The Step Into button $( \downarrow{\equiv} )$ , to step into another method or utility method - The Stop button ( ), to force the current method to stop - The Debug Log button ( ), to open the Debug Log window
+- The Continue button (⊢→), to continue debugging a method after stopping at a breakpoint. - The Step button (), to step forward in a method. - The Step Into button ($\downarrow \equiv$), to step into another method or utility method. - The Step Out button (1=), to step out from the current method. - The Stop button (), to force the current method to stop. - The Break button (•], to suspend the currently running method as soon as possible. - The Debug Log button (), to open the Debug Log window.